yarastu/yarastu/en/_posts/2024-03-21-overhead-illumination-hypothesis.md

 It's better to maintain a monochromatic color scheme without strong contrasts.[^oih-2018158]

 {% include image.html name="monochrome-color-style" alt="Monochromatic clothing style with a light top and dark bottom" %}

+Likely, a similar dress pattern will have a similar effect.

+{% include image.html name="gradual-design-dress" alt="A dress featuring horizontal lines" caption="A dress featuring horizontal lines arranged from sparse to dense according to the golden ratio."%}

 #### Swap light and shadow